d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 <https://www.swi-prolog.org/pldoc/doc_for?object=absolute_file_name/3>

-Loading buffers
+Loading Buffers
 ───────────────

+  You can load a buffer of SWI-Prolog code with the following command:

+  Key: C-c C-l (sweeprolog-load-buffer)
+        Load the current buffer into the embedded SWI-Prolog runtime.

-  The command `M-x sweeprolog-load-buffer' can be used to load the contents of a `sweeprolog-mode' buffer into the embedded SWI-Prolog runtime.
-After a buffer is loaded, the predicates it defines can be queried from Elisp (see Querying Prolog) and from the `sweep' top-level (see The Prolog Top-Level).
-In `sweeprolog-mode' buffers, `sweeprolog-load-buffer' is bound by default to `C-c C-l'.
+  Use the command `M-x sweeprolog-load-buffer' to load the contents of a `sweeprolog-mode' buffer into the embedded SWI-Prolog runtime.
+After a buffer is loaded, the predicates it defines can be queried from Elisp (see Querying Prolog) and from the Sweep top-level (see The Prolog Top-Level).
+In `sweeprolog-mode' buffers, `sweeprolog-load-buffer' is bound to `C-c C-l'.
 By default this command loads the current buffer if its major mode is `sweeprolog-mode', and prompts for an appropriate buffer otherwise.
   To choose a different buffer to load while visiting a `sweeprolog-mode' buffer, invoke `sweeprolog-load-buffer' with a